Pentagon03/Algorithms/README.md

 # Algorithms
-Notice: There are ideas and implementations that I don't own.
+Warning: There are ideas and implementations that I don't own.
+Some are exactly same.
+Go to the reference links for the creator.

 These codes are for problem solving and internet-based competitions.
 ## Data Structures
 Segment Tree

+RMQ

+Line Container
 ## Flow
 Bipartite Matching
 ## Math